MicrosoftDocs/learn/learn-pr/azure-devops/deploy-java-containers/includes/1-introduction.md

 In this module, you create an automated CI/CD pipeline for a Java application that you deploy as a Docker container.
 You learn how a project can begin in GitHub and flow through Azure Pipelines to build, publish, and deploy to Azure App Service.

-While this module focuses on the core tasks that are required to build and deploy your app, it's important to understand that all of the other features of Azure Pipelines are still available for Java applications.
+This module focuses on the core tasks that are required to build and deploy your app.
+It's important to understand that all of the other features of Azure Pipelines are still available for Java applications.
 You can integrate testing, define multiple stages, and perform other tasks just like you would for your existing applications.
 We omit these tasks here to keep things focused.

 ## Learning objectives